syncfusion-content/javascript-docs/js/TreeMap/Customization.md

 * For customizing border thickness, you can use [`border thickness`](../api/ejtreemap#members:leafitemsettings-borderthickness) property.

-* To cutomize the gap between the leaf items, you can use [`gap`](../api/ejtreemap#members:leafitemsettings-gap) property.
+* To customize the gap between the leaf items, you can use [`gap`](../api/ejtreemap#members:leafitemsettings-gap) property.

-* You can specify the label template for the leaf iteam using [`item template`](../api/ejtreemap#members:leafitemsettings-itemtemplate) property.
+* You can specify the label template for the leaf item using [`item template`](../api/ejtreemap#members:leafitemsettings-itemtemplate) property.

 * The Label and tooltip values take the property of bound object that is referred in the [`labelPath`](../api/ejtreemap#members:leafitemsettings-labelpath) when defined.

 * You can specify the position of the leaf labels using [`labelPosition`](../api/ejtreemap#members:leafitemsettings-labelposition) property.

-* You can control the mode of label visiblity of the labels using [`labelVisibilityMode`](../api/ejtreemap#members:leafitemsettings-labelvisibilitymode) property.
+* You can control the mode of label visibility of the labels using [`labelVisibilityMode`](../api/ejtreemap#members:leafitemsettings-labelvisibilitymode) property.

-* To show or hide the visibilty of the leaf item labels you can use [`showLabels`](../api/ejtreemap#members:leafitemsettings-showlabels) property.
+* To show or hide the visibility of the leaf item labels you can use [`showLabels`](../api/ejtreemap#members:leafitemsettings-showlabels) property.

 * For specifying over flow action of left item labels you can use [`textOverflow`](../api/ejtreemap#members:leafitemsettings-textOverflow) property.